andymangold/gd1/course-sheet.md

 ## How the Class is Conducted

-The majority of the class time will be spent critiquing the work completed in the previous week.
+Each class will consist of some combination of the following:
+- One or more 'Love Letter' presentations
+- Overview of new project expectations
+- Review and discussion of in progress or completed work
+- A short workshop on technique, software, or code

 ## Standards / Expectations / Grading Criteria

-Students will be expected to show up on time every week, exceed the requirements of each project, and actively participate in critiques.
+Students will be expected to show up on time every week, exceed the requirements of each project, and actively participate in discussions.